PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Try added to Image Update so won't crash if bad image passed in

 ### 3.11.0 & 1.11.0
-* Syncing up the second digit of the releases so that they stay in sync better.  the 2.7 release is built literally from the 3.x code so they really are the same
+* Syncing up the second digit of the releases so that they stay in sync better.
+The 2.7 release is built literally from the 3.x code so they really are the same
 * Reworked Read call... significantly.
 * Realtime buttons work with timeouts or blocking read
 * Removed default value parm on Buttons and Button Updates